[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 [First-Aid]: Recover Data from Mac Won't Turn on with Black Screen

-Before you resort to any method to fix your MacBook that won't turn on with a black screen, regardless of any cause, you should pay attention to your data security first.
+Before attempting to fix your MacBook that won't turn on with a black screen, prioritize data security to prevent any potential data loss.

 Here, we recommend Deep Data Recovery for Mac to help you recover the lost data when your MacBook cannot turn on and has a black screen issue.